IT-HUSET/spring-boot-lab1/README.md

 Git branch **part3** `git checkout -b origin/part1`

 In the last part of the lab, we add a unit test to our app, we also add required dependencies for Spring Data JPA.
-Finally we should be able to read data from a PostgresQL database and expose it with our previously build REST API.
+Finally we should be able to read data from a PostgreSQL database and expose it with our previously build REST API.

 ##Solution
 Git branch **solution** `git checkout -b origin/solution`